Trump says he has begun arrangements for face-to-face meeting between Putin and Ukraine's Zelenskyy

 Putin opposes Ukraine joining NATO outright, yet Trump's team claims the Russian leader is open to Western allies agreeing to defend Ukraine if it comes under attack.

-At the start of Monday's meeting with European leaders, the German and French leaders praised Trump for opening a path to peace, but they urged the U.S. president to push Russia for a ceasefire.
+At the start of Monday's meeting, the German and French leaders praised Trump for opening a path to peace, but they urged the U.S. president to push Russia for a ceasefire.

 “I would like to see a ceasefire from the next meeting, which should be a trilateral meeting," said German Chancellor Friedrich Merz.

-Trump, for his part, on Monday reiterated that a broader, war-ending peace agreement between the two countries is “very attainable," but that “all of us would obviously prefer the immediate ceasefire while we work on a lasting peace.”
+Trump, for his part, reiterated that a broader, war-ending peace agreement between the two countries is “very attainable," but “all of us would obviously prefer the immediate ceasefire while we work on a lasting peace.”

 ‘A big step’